DeBrosOfficial/DeBrosOfficial/README.md

+# Important Update: DeBros Has Moved!

+All DeBros activity has moved from GitHub to our own space at https://git.debros.io/explore/repos.

+Our GitHub repositories will remain but will no longer receive updates.
+Join us there!

 <h1 align="left">DeBros: Decentralized Brothers in Innovation</h1>

 DeBros is not just a team; it's a collective of like-minded "brothers" — developers, engineers, and researchers — united by a common vision to craft decentralized applications and solutions in the realms of blockchain, AI, and Web3.
 We believe in equality among us, collaborating without geographical boundaries or nationality, driven by a shared goal of equitable and decentralized provision of technology and applications.